HappyRay/testscribe/docs/index.markdown

 4. [Optional] Use the generated test files for debugging, regression tests, etc.
 The file locations can be found in the output.

+# Command line help
+Use the --help option to display help information from a command line.

+    testscribe --help

+output:

+    Usage: testscribe [OPTIONS] COMMAND [ARGS]...

+Use the --help option after a command name to display help information for that command.

+For example:

+    testscribe create --help

 # Required setup
 Use your favorite tool to add [testscribe](https://pypi.org/project/testscribe/) to your development python